tomirons/pw-web/readme.md

 4. bootstrap/cache/
 5. .env

-Once that is done you need to edit the .env file and change the database credentials.
+Once that is done you'll need to edit the .env file and change the database credentials.

 Then run the following command to install all the required packages:
 ````